aydogduali/aydogduali/README.md

 ### Hi there!

-- 🔭 An oceanographer working on data assimilation in the ocean and on the sea-ice.
+- 🔭 A computational oceanographer working on ocean and sea-ice data assimilation.

 ### Tech